JSONCarrillo/PASSGEN/README.md

 ---

-Users open the EXE file and are greeted with a tkinter-based GUI.
+Users open the EXE file found in 'dist' folder and are greeted with a tkinter-based GUI.

 Users can then generate a password and save it to an sqlite database, delete password profiles, as well as edit password attributed usernames and websites.